 Workplace Violence Prevention Training Resources:

-- Center For Nursing Education offers various classes that are open to all Health System employees.
+- Center For Nursing Education offers various classes that are open to all UC Davis Health employees.
 A couple of classes on the subject of workplace safety include:

 - UC Davis Police Department provides in-service trainings for departments on workplace safety topics.
 Managers should contact UC Davis Police Department to inquire and make arrangements for such in-service trainings.